runtimeverification/rdao-smc/README.md

 3. load the model files: `load apmaude.maude .` and then `load rdao.maude .`.
 4. Use the rewrite command to obtain a sample run: `rew tick(initState) .`.
 The result is a configuration term that specifies the final state of the protocol session.
 You may repeat the command to obtain potentially different runs of the protocol.

 The directory **/specs** includes a Maude script named **rdao-tests.maude** that automates the steps above.
-The script also includes a directive to enable the 'print' attribute, which can show a complete log of actions taken in the sample run.
+The script also includes a directive to enable the `print` attribute, which can show a complete log of actions taken in the sample run.

 ## Running Statistical Model Checking Tasks